apache/buildstream/doc/source/format.rst

 name.
 It is not considered an error if the element does not provide an architecture clause for the specific architecture BuildStream was launched to build for.

+There is also a ``host-arches`` attribute, which operates in the same manner but follows the *host* architecture rather than the *target* architecture.

 In the above example we demonstrate that a given ``config`` attribute can be overridden by an architecture conditional, this can however be done for any segment of the element such as ``depends``, ``sources`` and ``public`` as well.
 It is however illegal